 Following a national referendum and enactment of legislation by the government of the United Kingdom, the United Kingdom formally withdrew from the EU on January 31, 2020 and entered into a transition period.
-On December 24, 2020, the United Kingdom and the EU announced that they had agreed to the terms of their future trading relationship in the EU-UK Trade and Cooperation Agreement ("TCA"), which became binding on both the EU and the United Kingdom on January 1, 2021, and awaits the final agreement of the remaining 27 EU Member States.
+On December 24, 2020, the United Kingdom and the EU announced that they had agreed to the terms of their future trading relationship in the EU-UK Trade and Cooperation Agreement ("TCA"), which became binding on both the EU and the United Kingdom on January 1, 2021, and was entered into force on May 1, 2021.
 While agreement on the terms of the TCA has avoided a "no deal" Brexit scenario, and provides in principle for quota- and tariff-free trading of goods, it is nevertheless expected that the TCA will result in the creation of non-tariff barriers (such as increased shipping and regulatory costs and complexities) to the trade in goods between the United Kingdom and the EU.
 Further, the TCA does not provide for the continued free movement of services between the UK and the EU and imposes additional restrictions on the free movement of people between the UK and the EU.
 The TCA includes provisions affecting pharmaceutical businesses (including on customs and tariffs).
 In addition, there are some specific provisions concerning pharmaceuticals.
 These include the mutual recognition of Good Manufacturing Practice (GMP) inspections of manufacturing facilities for medicinal products and GMP documents issued.
-The TCA does not, however, contain wholesale mutual recognition of UK and EU pharmaceutical regulations and product standards.
-Significant political and economic uncertainty remains about how much the relationship between the United Kingdom and EU will differ as a result of the United Kingdom's withdrawal.
+The TCA does not, however, contain wholesale mutual recognition of UK and EU pharmaceutical regulations and product standards, and it can be expected that there may be divergent local requirements in the UK from the EU in the future, which may impact our clinical and development activities that occur in the UK in the future.
+Similarly, clinical trial submissions and data for activity in the UK will not be able to be bundled with those of EU countries within the EMA Clinical Trial Information System (CTIS), adding further complexity, cost and potential risk to our future clinical and development activity in the U